MichaelLangbein/tdl2/backend/data/wiki/math/category_theory.md

 - pick a pattern (a graph of objects and arrows)
 - look for all occurances of that pattern
 - rank those occurances by some measure
+    - usually, prove that they are "unique up to unique isomorphism" (see a few sections later)

+This process is called **universal construction**.

 ### Example: picking an "initial object"